 Where can I start my career in nursing?

-- Fulfill a large need for skilled professionals in the southern United States
+- Fulfill a large need for skilled professionals in the US, especially in southern or rural states

-- Low unemployment rate due to high demand
+- A low unemployment rate due to high job demand

 - Job opportunities shortly after completing your nursing education